Dhruv Jurel: International career

 In January 2024, he earned his maiden Indian call-up for first two tests vs England.

-On 15 February 2024, Dhruv Jurel made his Test Debut for India in the third test against England in Rajkot.
+On 15 February 2024, Dhruv Jurel made his Test debut for India in the third test against England in Rajkot.
 In his maiden test innings, he scored 46 off 104 balls, but did not get a chance to bat in the second innings, as India declared at 430/4 after lunch on day four.

 In the fourth test against England at Ranchi, Jurel scored a crucial 90 runs off 149 balls in the first innings and kept India in the game as wickets fell around him and England took control.
 He turned out to be the highest run scorer in the innings for India.
 In the second innings, he stopped a collapse of the Indian batting side and stitched up a crucial 72 run partnership with Shubman Gill to steer India to victory and hit the winning runs with a gritty 39* runs from 77 balls.
-In his second test itself Jurel was awarded as player of the match for his crucial knocks in both the innings which helped India to register victory over England in the match taking an unassailable lead of 3-1 in the 5 match series.
+In his second test itself Jurel was awarded as player of the match for his crucial knocks in both the innings which helped India to register victory over England in the match taking an unassailable lead of 3–1 in the 5 match series.

 During the 3rd Test of the 2025 series in England, Jurel was India's substitute wicket-keeper after Rishabh Pant injured his finger and again in the 4th test when Pant injured his foot and finger.

+During the 2nd Test match against Sri Lanka, Jurel hit his maiden overseas Test hundred and second overall, hitting an unbeaten 115 runs off 177 balls.